Abhi5h3k/c-sharp-project-game/README.md

 ## License

-This project is opensource anyone can use it for learnig/practicing for college projects, Kindly maintain the proper credits for author and contributers.
+This project is opensource.
+Anyone can use it for learning, practicing, and even for college projects.
+Kindly maintain the proper credits for author and contributers.